-If you request financial hardship assistance in relation to any amount sought from you, the insurance company is required to contact their Money that is owed by one person or business to another. collection A person who acts for someone else.
-They can make decisions, carry out tasks or make agreements for the other person.
-For example, if you ask someone to bid for you at an auction they will be acting as your agent. and put on hold any recovery action in relation to the amount you owe, until it has assessed your request and notified you of its decision.
+If you request financial hardship assistance in relation to any amount sought from you, the insurance company is required to contact their debt collection agent and put on hold any recovery action in relation to the amount you owe, until it has assessed your request and notified you of its decision.

 If the insurance company decides that you are not entitled to financial hardship assistance, it must advise you of the reasons for its decision and provide information about its complaints process.